matthewsouther/osoberry/src/staff.md

 ---
 # About the Teachers

-### Emily Souther, Board President, Founder & Lead Instructor
+### Emily Souther, Board President, Founder & Head Teacher

 ![](/assets/uploads/emilypic.jpeg)

 * Certified K-6 Teacher
 * MA in Curriculum and Instruction
-* 15 years classroom teaching experience
+* 16 years classroom teaching experience
 * Parent of 2 joyful learners

 I am a person with many passions and a deep enthusiasm for life and learning.
 I explore the world through music, art, literature, science, and the outdoors, but my deepest passion—and truly my life’s work—is working with children.